Oczko24/Obsidian-transparent/README.md

 - style plugin settings
 - (maybye) plugin to change its background (its coded in base64, easy to change for advanced users)

+If you find any bug please let me know